project-sekai-ctf/sekai.team/data/blog/dice-ctf-2022/blazingfast.md

 ![No Error](/static/images/dice-ctf-2022/blazing-fast/no_error.png)

+This is because `"ﬃ".toUpperCase()` becomes `"FFI"`.
+The string written to WSAM module is the converted one (disregarding the memory allocated), but the length reported was of the original string.
+This discrepancy allowing us to write $3n+m$ characters to the memory with only $n+m$ bytes checked for blacklisted characters, thus bypassing the check.

 We proceed by using this technique and adding to it our XSS payload to see if we can pop an alert:

 ```